AlterionX/Bifrost/DOC.md

 #### CFG ####

-The managers of the context free language.
+The managers of the tokenStream free language.
 While Skadi manages the traffic between the two and Jormungandr deals with the queries, this one does all the work.

 ### Analyzer (asgard) ###